 The Office of National Statistics has revealed that migration from the EU is at its lowest level since 2012.
 This has prompted warnings from business groups that the UK could be facing a skills shortage.

 The data showed that annual net migration, or the difference between the number of EU citizens coming to the UK and leaving, had dropped to 90,000.
 This is the first time it has dropped below 100,000 since 2012.
-Tej Parikh, a senior economist at the Institute of Directors noted that this is a “particularly strained” time for the labour market.
+Tej Parikh, a senior economist at the Institute of Directors in London noted that this is a “particularly strained” time for the labour market.